 You put a high level of trust in the manufacturer of your dog’s grooming products, yet there are no regulations that hold manufacturers to standards for ingredient purity, verification of “natural” claims or disclosure of manufacturing processes.

-Certified organic dog grooming products go through a much higher level of scrutiny.
-All ingredients are reviewed throughout their lifecycle – from where and how they are grown, harvested, processed, transported, packaged and shipped.
+Certified organic dog shampoo or dog soap products go through a much higher level of scrutiny.
+All ingredients are reviewed throughout their lifecycle … including where and how they are grown, harvested, processed, transported, packaged and shipped.

 Certified organic dog grooming products also verify that there are no GMO ingredients, no pesticides, herbicides, artificial colors, or artificial fragrance.

-Search for “certified organic dog shampoo” not “natural dog shampoo.”
+Instead, search for “certified organic dog shampoo” … but not “natural dog shampoo.”

-If you do search for “natural dog shampoo” don’t purchase the product if it contains any of the 20 ingredients listed here!
+If you do look for “natural dog shampoo” don’t buy the product if it contains any of the 20 ingredients listed here!
 Keep your dog’s bath time safe from harmful chemicals that pretend to be natural!